ministryofjustice/opg-sirius-header/README.md

 #### To build locally:

-Download dependencies: `yarn install` <br>
+- Download dependencies: `yarn install` <br>
-Build Sass/ Css: `yarn compile-sass` <br>
+- Build Sass/ Css: `yarn compile-sass` <br>
-Copy the web component: `yarn copy-js` <br>
-Build page: `yarn serve` <br>
+- Build page: `yarn serve-local` <br>

 This will then host with http-server, it's usually on 8080 but the console will tell you which port it's been hosted on.

+Alternatively, you can use Docker: `docker-compose up opg-sirius-header`

 ##### Testing:

+Due to the requirements for testing conditional rendering, the header needs to be served via Docker in order to use the `public/` directory structure:

+- Run `docker-compose up opg-sirius-header`
-Run cypress: `yarn serve` then `yarn cypress` in another console window <br>
+- Run `yarn cypress` in another console window

 (NB: Cypress expects the app to be running on 8080 which is the default port, if this is taken and the app hosts on another port Cypress will fail)

-In order to test the conditional rendering on additional routes, you can use the directory structure within the public directory to mock Sirius' routing.

 #### To import into a new app that isn't currently using it: